MohanL/LeagueofLegendBrowserExtension/README.md

 # LightWeightExtensions
 Chrome/Firefox Extensions

-This extension automatically detects summoner zeroelov's game status Goal for now: 1. popup to show if zeroelov is in a game.
+This extension automatically detects summoner's game status Goal for now: 1. popup to show if summoner is in a game.
               2. check out past games in 10 hours and return prediction.
               3. differentiate time (diurnal or nocturnal)